SteveHodge/assistantdm/readme.txt

 * DTT: Clean up grid references before A0
 * DTT: Allow grid references to be entered for element x/y coordinates in ui
 * BUG DTT: "reset" button caused index out of bounds error in RemoteImageDisplay
+* BUG DTT: if darkness has a cell cleared and a lightsource has that cell as dim then it shows as dim. dim should probably be overridden by darkness' cleared cells
 * DTT: Drawing lines should optionally add walls and/or allow editing of walls elements
 * Drawing element: freehand paint, eraser, map symbols
 * Allow modifying Mask colours